Amer Aziz: Time in Afghanistan

-Aziz had been paying visits to Afghanistan to treat mujahideen fighters since the Soviet Union invaded the country in 1989.
+Aziz had been paying visits to Afghanistan to treat mujahideen fighters since the Soviet Union invaded the country in 1979.
 Aziz was seized by American security officials on 21 October 2002, held, and interrogated by officers of both the FBI and the CIA.
 Aziz refuted the speculation that bin Laden was suffering from kidney disease or some other serious ailment.
 He claimed that he had examined bin Laden on two occasions, first in 1999 and then in November 2001.

 In 2005, the Los Angeles Times reported that Aziz had traveled to perform emergency medical work when remote, Pakistani-controlled Kashmir was hit by an earthquake that killed 86,000 people.

 They reported on tensions between him and US forces, who were also providing emergency services, due to his known past association with Islamists.
 His field hospital was in a camp run by the Jamaat-ud-Dawa—a group associated with Lashkar e taiba.

-On 25 April 2011, WikiLeaks published formerly secret documents signed by the Guantanamo camp commandants.
-One brief recorded that one captive, Ayman Batarfi, was a young doctor who had interned under Aziz in 2000.